 A reading and discussion course typically concentrating on one long work of literature, such as Tom Jones, Middlemarch or Ulysses.
 May be taken four times with different subjects.
-Open to freshmen.
+Open to first-year students.
 Offered as needed.

 ENGL303.
 Advanced Writing (3).